 Alisa Braithwaite, Maggie Brown, Stacie Dolin, Carla Goodwin, Margaret Oh (MO), Danielle Shields, and Maritza Soto make up our crafty genius team.
 Each is versed in multiple crafts and are artists in their own right, we couldn't open our doors without these contemporary crafters!
-Sammy designed our children's fashion and fiber summer camp program.
-She can't wait to show your young maker how to sew/knit/crochet/embroider/quilt!
+Alisa is a part-time crochet instructor and full-time crafter & writer.
+She crochets beautiful sweaters and teaches literature full-time at Milton Academy.
 Sammy returns as one of beginning and intermediate sewing instructors.
 We are absolutely over the moon that she is teaching at the shop again.
 Maggie is a jane-of-all-trades.
 She is probably more enthusiastic than anyone's mother about their project!
 Laura or Pansy Maiden will teach you how to make all the bags.
 Her patience and experience will see you through your very first tote.
 Sarah or Egg-a-Go-Go teaches screen printing in our simple but awesome screen printing kitchen.
 We are thrilled to now be able to offer this craft!
 Stacie aka NJ Stacie is a book binder, spinner, knitter, crocheter, stitcher, paper cutter, and MAKER.
 She teaches at the North Bennet Street School, has a new book out and we just don't even know why she wants to work with us but we're glad she does.
 Carla is a graduate of Mass Art, she is an amazing artist combining embroidery and illustration in her work.
 Carla is at the helm of Kids are Alright program.
 Jen is the mastermind behind Zooguu.
 She teaches two toy making workshops every month and manages her own booming small business.
 Sara is a maker of things and a musician in multiple bands.
 Monta is a maker of things but moonlights as an architect.
 She was the first person Virginia gave a private lesson to in 2011.
 Ellen has had her hand in the fabric industry for awhile.
 She loves to knit and sew.
 Maritza is a quilting instructor.
 Mother of two, maker of all things and funny to boot, we're lucky to have her as part of the family.
 Definitely check out Maritza's website to see what incredible things she is making.